 Dr. Adam Wilson holds a PhD in Counselor Education and Supervision from Regent University, an MA in in Counseling from Denver Seminary, and a BA in psychology from the University of Northern Colorado.
-He joined the faculty of Denver Seminary in a full-time capacity in 2017 and now serves as the director of the School Counseling Program at Denver Seminary and as the director of the School Counseling Mental Health Initiative (SCMHI), a research initiative seeking to better understand effective mental health interventions in schools.
+He joined the faculty of Denver Seminary in a full-time capacity in 2017 and now serves as Associate Professor of Counseling, the director of the School Counseling Program at Denver Seminary and as the director of the School Counseling Mental Health Initiative (SCMHI), a research initiative seeking to better understand effective mental health interventions in schools.

 Dr. Wilson began his counseling career working with children and families in a community mental health setting.
 During this time he worked as a part of an intensive services team, seeking to reduce hospitalization of mentally ill children.
 He was also worked within school systems to coordinate the education and care of his clients.
 In 2010, Dr. Wilson moved to a group practice in Littleton, Colo, where he eventually became the director and supervisor of child and family services.
 In 2011, Adam began teaching courses in human development, and later psychopharmacology, as adjunct faculty for Denver Seminary.